exploratory-io/book/markdown/markdown-dashboard.md

 ![](images/dashboard-dnd-reorder.png "Drag and Drop to re-order")

-And `Gestation Weeks - Histogram` is moved to the first row.
+And `Gestation Weeks - Histogram` is moved to the second row.

 ![](images/dashboard-reorder-after.png "Drag and Drop to re-order")